The Watsons Go to Birmingham – 1963: Plot

-The novel is a first-person account narrated by Kenneth Watson, who lives in Flint, Michigan with his parents, Daniel and Wilona Watson; his older brother, Byron; and younger sister, Joetta.
-Kenny is a bright and shy fourth grader at Clark Elementary School who is bullied for his intelligence and his lazy eye.
-He struggles to make friends until Rufus Fry moves to town from Arkansas.
-Rufus is also bullied by the other students for his "country" clothes and accent, which initially makes Kenny reluctant to befriend him, but they are soon inseparable.
+The novel is a first-person account narrated by Kenneth Watson, who lives in Flint, Michigan with his parents Daniel and Wilona Watson; his older brother Byron (By for short), and younger sister Joetta.
+Kenny is a bright and shy fourth grader at Clark Elementary School who is bullied for his love for reading and his lazy eye.
+He struggles to make friends until Rufus Fry and his younger brother moves to town from Arkansas.
+Rufus is also bullied by the other students for his "country" clothes and accent, which initially makes Kenny reluctant to befriend him - especially after the Fry's claim that they would use a .22 caliber to shoot squirrels and cook them into stew - but they are soon inseparable.

 The boys are both bullied and protected by Kenny's 13-year-old brother Byron and Byron's friend Buphead.
 Byron has been retained twice because he often skips school and is, therefore, still in sixth grade.
-He invents a series of "fantastic adventures" that constantly get him into trouble, such as playing with matches in the house and setting things on fire, abusing his parents' credit at the grocery store to buy himself treats, and getting a conk hairstyle against his parents' orders.
+A narcissistic boy, he invents a series of "fantastic adventures" that constantly get him into trouble, such as kissing his reflection in the car window while ploughing snow and getting stuck to it, playing with matches in the house and setting things on fire, abusing his parents' credit at the grocery store to buy himself treats, and getting a conk hairstyle against his parents' orders.
+However, he also shows elements of compassion, such as after accidentally bludgeoning a pigeon to death with a rock, which leads him to get nauseous, and later buries the pigeon.
+While Kenny generally reacts to Byron's antics with bafflement, Joetta admires Byron.

 Daniel and Wilona eventually become so frustrated with Byron's behavior issues that they decide to deliver him to Birmingham, Alabama to live with Wilona's mother, Grandma Gloria Sands, for at least the summer and possibly an entire year.
-As soon as the school year concludes, the Watsons ready their car ("the Brown Bomber") and embark on a road trip from Flint to Birmingham to deliver Byron and visit grandma.
+As soon as the school year concludes, the Watsons ready their car ("the Brown Bomber") and embark on a road trip from Flint to Birmingham to deliver Byron and visit Grandma Sands.
 Kenny, who had been looking forward to the "battle royal" between his grandmother and Byron, is disappointed when just a few sharp words from Grandma Sands have Byron speaking respectfully and generally behaving himself, and he soon resolves to seek out his own "adventures."